NVIDIA/NeMo/docs/sources/source/speech_command/tutorial.rst

 low power sensors and remain active for long durations of time.

 This Speech Command recognition tutorial is based on the QuartzNet model :cite:`speech-recognition-tut-kriman2019quartznet` with a modified decoder head to suit classification tasks.
-Instead of predicting a token for each time step of the input, we instead predict a single label for the entire duration of the audio signal.
-This is accomplished by a decoder head that performs Global Max / Average pooling accross all timesteps prior to classification.
+Instead of predicting a token for each time step of the input, we predict a single label for the entire duration of the audio signal.
+This is accomplished by a decoder head that performs Global Max / Average pooling across all timesteps prior to classification.
 After this, the model can be trained via standard categorical cross-entropy loss.

 1. Audio preprocessing (feature extraction): signal normalization, windowing, (log) spectrogram (or mel scale spectrogram, or MFCC)
 2. Data augmentation using SpecAugment :cite:`speech-recognition-tut-park2019` to increase number of data samples.